hotpeppersec/cloudlab/docs/_source/02_docker.rst

 ***********************

 An orchestrator for containers can be thought of as an engine which allows for their provisioning, deployment, scaling, monitoring, load balancing, and more.
+The Container Orchestrator is meant to manage the lifecycle and visibility of a container at all stages.

 Kubernetes is an example, perhaps the penultimate example, of a Container Orchestrator.
 Folks throughout the software and security communities are using Kubernetes these days, and with good reason.
 It's adoption as a means to manage and replicate containers, and scale the applications they contain, has been nothing short of revolutionary.
 Admins and developers can do more, better work, albeit at the expense of introduction yet